 The study probed, among others, participants’ perceptions of past and present “political histories”, their memories and understandings of the apartheid era, the transition to democracy, and the contemporary state of the country’s political system.
 Other interview topics ranged from family histories, trajectories of employment or unemployment, to “community forces” shaping young adults’ every day lives.

-The research will be published by Beacon Publishers in a narrative-style book, co-authored by principal investigators Katherine Newman (Princeton University) and Ariane De Lannoy (Children's Institute).
-Its release is planned for 2014 in time for the 20th anniversary of South Africa's first democratic elections.
+The research was published by Beacon Publishers in a narrative-style book, co-authored by principal investigators Katherine Newman (Princeton University) and Ariane De Lannoy (Children's Institute).
+After Freedom: The Rise of the Post-Apartheid Generation in Democratic South Africa was released in April 2014 to coincide with the 20th anniversary of South Africa's first democratic elections.

 The project was funded by Princeton University.